A Munto Fanfiction: Tomorrow's Promise © RedWingedAngel002

 "This is a symbol of our people."
 He offered a golden bracelet around her left wrist.
 She watched, in awe, as it suddenly materialized from the air around them.
 "You are under our protection."

 Her eyes widened slightly, as she then gave another worried glance towards Munto, who bobbed his head in affirmative.
-"O-okay," was her reply.
+"O-okay."

-Andreios sighed.
-"I promise, we'll return you to your family, at all cost," squeezing her palm in emphasis.
+"I promise, we will return you to your family, at all cost," Andreios vowed and squeezed her palm in emphasis.

-Her expression knitted with confusion.
+Her expression knitted in confusion.
 Timidly, she asked, "You know where they are?"